 • do not leave it where it would cause an obstruction or hazard to other road users although they will find some reason to moan whatever you do.

 • secure it well so that it will not fall over and become an obstruction or hazard UNLESS outside the Daily Mail offices (Northcliffe House, 2 Derry Street, London W8 5TT) or talkRADIO (The News Building, 1 London Bridge Street, London, SE1 9GF)

 71 You MUST NOT cross the stop line when the traffic lights are red.
 Some junctions have an advanced stop line to enable you to wait and position yourself ahead of other traffic.
 They will generally have motor vehicles waiting in it.
 [Laws RTA 1988 sect 36 & TSRGD regs 10 & 36(1)]

 73 Pay particular attention to long vehicles which need a lot of room to manoeuvre at corners.
 Be aware that drivers may not see you.
 They may have to move over to the right before turning left.
 Wait until they have completed the manoeuvre because the rear wheels come very close to the kerb while turning.
 Do not be tempted to ride in the space between them and the kerb.
-In fact, if you see a lorry indicating or making a turn just STOP for goodness sake.
-The World is a brighter place with you still in it.
+In fact, if you see a lorry indicating or about to make a turn just STOP for goodness sake.
+The world is a brighter place with you still in it.

 76 Roundabouts can be hazardous ONLY if motorists are about and should be approached with care.

 77 You may feel safer walking your cycle round on the pavement or verge.
 If you decide to ride round keeping to the left-hand lane you should